toasterparty/metroid-prime-fanhacks/README.md

 4) Double click `patch.bat` and select your Metroid Prime ISO when prompted

-5) Drag and drop the freshly genereated rom file into Dolphin's main window, or load onto storage media and open with Nintendont
+5) Drag and drop the freshly generated rom file into Dolphin's main window, or load onto storage media and open with Nintendont

 ## Features